osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 1. Using any text editor, create a file that contains one or more egress endpoints in JSON form.
     - For content structure, see [Examples](#examples).
     - For a table of all available parameters, see [Egress endpoint parameters](#egress-endpoint-parameters).
-3. Save the file, for example as _OmfEgress_DataEndpoints.config.json_.
+3. Save the file, for example as _OmfEgress_DataEndpoints.json_.
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints/`

     **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.